krane/krane/docs/docs/cli.md

 krane sessions list <session>
 ```

-Create a session for a user or application
+Create a session for a user or application.
+This will create an access token that can be used to make authenticated requests to a Krane instance

 ```
 krane sessions create